 Another bonus?
 Playing singles especially can burn lots of calories (up to 500 per hour).
 That means tennis is also an effective way to lose weight and stay lean.

 Tennis players tend to perform the same key movements over and over again.
 (Picture the service action, for example.)
 This repetition helps to tone specific parts of the body, such as the thighs, arms and core.
 So what’s not to like?!
-Learn how to play and play regularly.
+I suggest you learn how to play and play regularly.
 Then, as you improve, you’ll also boost your power, flexibility, balance and coordination.
 Tennis is also a weight-bearing exercise, and therefore effective at strengthening your bones and staving off osteoporosis.

 A healthy mind